mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- Double pothole on the main rd A436.
+There has been a pothole here in the past and it has been filled in the past., 17th September :- [8178693](https://www.fixmystreet.com/report/8178693)
 - Relatively deep pothole at entrance of pilley lane, 17th September :- [8178402](https://www.fixmystreet.com/report/8178402)
 - A 1 foot-long piece of concrete forming part of the manhole cover housing has come loose and is protruding above the level of the pavement by about an inch – trip hazard for pedestrians., 17th September :- [8178321](https://www.fixmystreet.com/report/8178321)
 - Tree now overgrown enough to block pavement, 17th September :- [8178192](https://www.fixmystreet.com/report/8178192)